azztt/voice_keybinder/README.md

 3. Run ```python main_driver.py``` or ```python3 main_driver.py```
 4. Wait for initial setup before every run (Just a few seconds)
 5. Now press hotkey combination to start command listener
 6. Speak the command.
-You have only 1.5 seconds after activating the listerner.
+You have only 1.5 seconds after activating the listener.
 This may seem less but its generally enough for speaking any command
 7. You may repeat steps 5-6 as many times as you want
 8. If you want to exit the application, press ctrl+shift+alt (from any window) or ctrl+c in the console